fadado/shed/README.md

     # images to build, with names in the form [REGISTRYHOST/][USERNAME/]NAME[:TAG]
     # where NAME must be '.' or an immediate subdirectory and the optional prefix
-    # defaults to the USERNAME 'shed'
+    # defaults to the USERNAME 'shed'.
+You can define an alternative Dockerfile name
+    # using a NAME with the form name#dockerfile.
     BUILDS=(
         '.'
     )